From readers: “Our Place said their Always Pan is Lead-free. They sent me test results. Tamara, can you explain?”

 December 11, 2020 — Friday

-In response to the original article I wrote – with the testing results for the XRF testing (total metals content testing) we did on the Always Pan (link here), readers of the Lead Safe Mama, LLC website contacted Our Place (the makers of the Always Pan) and asked to see the company’s (promised) test results.
-The report above (click the image and it will link you to a full PDF of the report they are sending out to people with inquires) is now being sent to folks making this inquiry, along with the response below (which is a screenshot from a Lead Safe Mama reader on Instagram):
+In response to the original article I wrote, with the results for the XRF testing (total metals content testing) we conducted on the Always Pan (linked here), Lead Safe Mama, LLC website readers contacted Our Place (the makers behind the Always Pan) and asked to see the company’s (promised) test results.
+The report above (click the image and it will link you to a full PDF) is now being sent to folks making this inquiry, along with the response below (which is a screenshot from a Lead Safe Mama reader on Instagram):

-Since Our Place started sharing these “test results”readers have been reaching out to me asking me to give feedback on the report and response from Our Place.
+Since Our Place began sharing these “test results,” readers have been reaching out to me asking for feedback on the company’s report and response.

-What I know from the information provided on the Our Place website and from their “test report”above.
+What I know from the information provided on the Our Place website and the”test report” provided above:

-- The Always Pan marketing materials state that the coatings of the pan are Lead-free [although they appear to have changed some the language slightly on their website since my original post – see language noticed today in screenshot at the bottom of the page].
+- The Always Pan marketing materials state that the coatings of the pan are Lead-free (although they appear to have changed some of the language slightly on their website since Lead Safe Mama’s original article — see the language we noticed today in a screenshot at the bottom of the page).

-- The “test report” above provided by Our Place and produced by “Bureau Veritas Shenzhen Co, LTD” (which is not an agency that I had heard of before, but – according to this webpage, and this Wikipedia entry – appears to be a Chinese subsidiary of a European agency that does food-use-product testing) indicates that some form of testing may have been done on three components of the pan.
+- While Our Place provided the “test report” linked above, the “Bureau Veritas Shenzhen Co, LTD” actually produced it (this is not an agency I have heard of before, but according to its webpage and this Wikipedia entry, it appears to be a Chinese subsidiary of a European agency that conducts food-use product testing).
+The report provided indicates that some form of testing may have been completed on three components of the pan.

 - Component #1) The inside “grey” coating